Types of Forex Accounts

 STP stands for Straight Through Processing.
 An STP broker routes your orders directly to liquidity providers without a dealing desk or manual intervention.
 Unlike true ECN accounts where orders interact with a full network of participants, STP accounts route through a selected pool of liquidity providers the broker partners with.

-The practical difference for most retail traders is small.
-Both models avoid the broker taking the opposite side of your trade.
+Although both models aim to provide market access, execution methods and pricing vary between brokers.
+Many STP brokers route orders to external liquidity providers, but execution models differ by broker and cannot be generalised.
 STP accounts tend to have slightly wider spreads than raw ECN accounts but often carry no separate commission, making the cost structure simpler to track.
-STP is a solid middle ground for traders who want genuine market access without the complexity of a full ECN setup.
+STP is a practical alternative for traders who want genuine market access without the features of a true ECN account.

 Islamic (Swap-Free) Accounts